 Meeting people where they are at means that:

-- You understand that people using drugs (legally and illegally) is a part of our world and do not ignore the issue or rebuke those struggling with addiction
+- You understand that people using substances (legally and illegally) are a part of our world and do not ignore the issue or rebuke those struggling with addiction

 - It acknowledges that everyone has their own reason for using drugs

-- It acknowledges that each person that uses drugs is in their own stage of use, some may be willing to quit drugs while others may not.
-By meeting people where they are at it allows you to see that just because a person is opening up about their use does not mean they are ready to stop using, this is where harm reduction comes into play, and if they are ready to stop using you are able to provide the resources to help them do so
+- It acknowledges that each person that uses substances is in their own stage of use– some may be willing to quit substances while others may not.
+By meeting people where they are at it allows you to see that just because a person is opening up about their use does not mean they are ready to stop using.
+This is where harm reduction comes into play– if they are ready to stop using you are able to provide the resources to help them do so

-- It is about listening to the person and providing non-judgmental and non-coercive help, as an example: if a person is not ready to stop using then you would provide information of reducing harm and not trying to convince them to go to detox.
+- It is about listening to the person and providing non-judgmental and non-coercive help.
+As an example: if a person is not ready to stop using then you would provide information of reducing harm and not trying to convince them to go to treatment.

-- It is about supporting the person with what steps they feel comfortable taking and providing a safe place for them to talk openly about their drug use and provide a way out of isolation that is common among drug users
+- It is about supporting the person with steps they feel comfortable taking and providing a safe place for them to talk openly about their drug use to provide a way out of isolation that is common among drug users

-- Using harm reduction and meeting people where they’re at means that you may help drug users use in a safer way, help in managing their use, or helping them to stop using
+- Using harm reduction and meeting people where they’re at means that you may help people who use drugs in a safer way, help in managing their use, or help them to stop using